 Frank E Hopkins was born in Boston, MA, and contracted the lifetime malady of being a Red Sox fan.
-2013 was a great year, but 2014 and 2015 will be soon forgotten.
-They won their division in in both 2016 and 2017.
+2018 was a great year since they won the World Series in five games.

 Frank E Hopkins lived in Queens and Long Island, New York while attending Hofstra University in the 1960s, the location and time period of "Unplanned Choices."
 He became involved in writing while earning his Ph.D. in Economics from the University of Maryland.

 He held the tenured position of Associate Professor at the State University of New York at Binghamton in the 1970s, where he published numerous referred journal articles and a monograph on industrial location.
 He continued technical writing while working at the Department of Energy in the late 1970s and as a government and business development consultant since 1980.
 He moved to Ocean View, DE in 2001 where as a consultant he managed or participated in writing proposals in response to Federal Government solicitations, the background for "The Opportunity."

 Frank’s collection of short stories, "First Time", is set in East Coast locations he visited that inspired the book’s stories.
 His new novel "Abandoned Homes: Vietnam Revenge Murders," a story of serial killings, is set at the University of Maryland at College Park, MD and in Sussex County, DE.

 Frank is active in the Rehoboth Bay Writers Guild, the Eastern Shore Writers Association and the Berlin chapter of the Maryland Writers Association.
 He participates in writer’s critique groups in the MWA and the ESWA.
 In addition to writing he plays golf and tennis, sails on the Chesapeake Bay, skis, travels and enjoys the ocean and inland bays of southern Delaware.